acmsigsoft/EmpiricalStandards/docs/standards/GroundedTheory.md

 - [ ]	a graphic provides an overview of the main concepts and relationships
 - [ ]	results involve relationships between the concepts ("pushing to theory", not stopping with unconnected themes)
 - [ ]	explains how and why study deviates from claimed GT variant and/or how variants were combined
-- [ ]	includes data representing a diverse (rather than homogeneous) spectrum of cases
+- [ ]	includes data representing a diverse (rather than homogeneous) spectrum of people or things
 - [ ]	explains how memo writing was used to drive the work
 - [ ]   validates results using member checking, dialogical interviewing, feedback from non-participant practitioners or research audits of coding by advisors or other researchers
 - [ ]	characterizes the setting such that readers can assess transferability; discusses transferability